Pyomo/pyomo/pyomo/contrib/pynumero/doc/source/parallelalgebra.rst

 Parallel Block Algebra
 ======================

 Structure in optimization problems can be exploited through parallel algorithms.
+PyNumero supports parallel linear algebra by extending the block algebra classes presented in the previous section.
+The :py:class:`BlockVector
+<pyomo.contrib.pynumero.sparse.block_vector.BlockVector>` and
+:py:class:`BlockMatrix
+<pyomo.contrib.pynumero.sparse.block_matrix.BlockMatrix>` classes
-PyNumero provides parallel linear algebra features by extending the block algebra classes presented in the previous section.
-The **BlockVector** and **BlockMatrix** described earlier are efficient in the sense that most of it's operations are performed in C/C++.
-Users of PyNumero can then build efficient serial optimization algorithms without much effort using these classes.
-However, many operations in these block algebra classes can be further accelarated using parallelization.
+described earlier are computationally efficient in that most of their operations are performed in C/C++.
+Therefore, these classes can be used to build efficient serial optimization algorithms without significant coding effort.
+However, many operations in these block algebra classes can be further accelerated using parallelization.
 Indeed, that's the main goal of retaining structure in block algebra operations.
-The idea is then to allocate blocks in different processors and operate on them in parallel.
-These can be easily seen when summing all elements in a **BlockVector**.
-If each block is assigned to a different processor, all processors sum their own block and then communicate the result to the rest to add them up.
+The idea is then to allocate blocks to different processors and operate on them in parallel.
+A simple example of this would be summing all elements in a :py:class:`BlockVector
+<pyomo.contrib.pynumero.sparse.block_vector.BlockVector>`.
+If each block
+is assigned to a different processor, all processors sum their own block and then communicate the result to the rest to add them up.
 A similar procedure can be done when performing a dot product, a matrix-vector, or a matrix-matrix product.

+We extended the :py:class:`BlockVector
+<pyomo.contrib.pynumero.sparse.block_vector.BlockVector>` and
+:py:class:`BlockMatrix
+<pyomo.contrib.pynumero.sparse.block_matrix.BlockMatrix>` to perform
+operations in parallel.
+To do this we relied on the package `MPI4py
+<https://mpi4py.readthedocs.io/en/stable/>`_ that allowed us to
+implement :py:class:`MPIBlockVector
+<pyomo.contrib.pynumero.sparse.mpi_block_vector.MPIBlockVector>` and
+:py:class:`MPIBlockMatrix
+<pyomo.contrib.pynumero.sparse.mpi_block_matrix.MPIBlockMatrix>` .
+These
-We extended the **BlockVector** and **BlockMatrix** to perform operations in parallel.
-To do this we relied on the package `MPI4py <https://mpi4py.readthedocs.io/en/stable/>`_ that allowed us to implement **MPIBlockVector** and **MPIBlockMatrix**.
-These two classes are very similar to their serial counter parts.
-They inherit from **numpy.ndarray** and **scipy.sparse.spmatrix** and they look almost as the **BlockVector** and the **BlockMatrix**.
-However, when building an **MPIBlockVector** or an **MPIBlockMatrix**, users must specify the processors where the blocks live.
-We demonstrate some of the features of the **MPIBLockVector** in the code below
+two classes are very similar to their serial counter parts.
+They inherit from ``numpy.ndarray`` and ``scipy.sparse.spmatrix`` and they look almost as the :py:class:`BlockVector
+<pyomo.contrib.pynumero.sparse.block_vector.BlockVector>` and the
+:py:class:`BlockMatrix
+<pyomo.contrib.pynumero.sparse.block_matrix.BlockMatrix>`.
+However, when
+building an :py:class:`MPIBlockVector
+<pyomo.contrib.pynumero.sparse.mpi_block_vector.MPIBlockVector>` or an
+:py:class:`MPIBlockMatrix
+<pyomo.contrib.pynumero.sparse.mpi_block_matrix.MPIBlockMatrix>` , users
+must specify the processors where the blocks live.
+We demonstrate some of the features of the :py:class:`MPIBlockVector
+<pyomo.contrib.pynumero.sparse.mpi_block_vector.MPIBlockVector>` in the
+code below

 .. code-block:: python